mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert_e_mccc.md

 ### Description

 Ed-Fi Description: This entity represents a setting in which organized instruction of course content is provided, in-person or otherwise, to one or more students for a given period of time.
-A course offering may be offered to more than one section.Most MCCC CourseSectionInfo elements will be collected in the Ed-Fi Section Entity.
+A course offering may be offered to more than one section.
+Most MCCC CourseSectionInfo elements will be collected in the Ed-Fi Section Entity.

 ### Prerequisite Data